Bankruptcy Real Estate Specialist

 Frequently Asked Questions

 Yes, but the process depends on which chapter you've filed.
-In Chapter 7, the trustee may control the sale of non-exempt assets.
+In Chapter 7, the trustee may control the sale.
 In Chapter 13, you can sell but need court approval first.
 We can help you understand what applies to your situation.

 Not necessarily.
 Michigan has a homestead exemption that protects a certain amount of equity.
 If your equity is below the exemption limit, you may be able to keep your home.
-This is a question for your bankruptcy attorney, but we can help with the valuation.
+Your bankruptcy attorney can advise, and we can help with the property valuation.

 In Chapter 7, the trustee may be appointed to sell non-exempt assets including real estate.
 We work directly with trustees, providing valuations, marketing, and managing the sale process according to their requirements.